REINIER VRANCKEN

 —Eloise Sweetman and Jason Hendrik Hansma, 2020

-A translation between words starting at opposite ends of the alphabet transparent page (tracing paper, 90g) 2022 guestbook, De Cacaofabriek, 297 x 210 mm, 100 pages
+A translation between words starting at opposite ends of the alphabet transparent page (tracing paper, 90g) 2022 guestbook, De Cacaofabriek, 29,7 x 21 cm, 100 pages

 (…) a stained glass window in the monumental stairwell, where the story of Saint Martin is depicted. (…) Vrancken deliberately chose not to add anything to the space, but to simply rearrange an existing element.
 On the handrail in the stairwell there are three attachments that had raised the height of the railing.
 Vrancken's intervention brings them back to the railing's original height (…) the corrections were not only out of place in terms of aesthetics, but also disrupted the movement that the stair and railing jointly orchestrated.
 Because the railing suddenly jumped a decimeter in certain places, one had to adjust his or her grip and movements while walking the stairs. (…) By lowering the extension of the balustrade and placing it next to the existing one, it doubles in form without doubling it in function. (…) I still look up at the window, through which the sun shines on the cloak of Saint Martin, split in two.